jelledenhaan/programming_project/README.md

 data about coins with their characteristics:

 https://coinmarketcap.com/
 https://www.kaggle.com/sudalairajkumar/cryptocurrencypricehistory/data

 In order to use this data, the data must be a little bit transformed with help of python.
-Not very much though.
+The idea is to create a json file which is very user friendly when using d3.

 ### External components